MA in Literature and Culture

 On our MA programme, you will:

-- Choose from a wide range of specialised modules and pathways.
+- Choose from a wide range of specialised modules.

 - Benefit from expert tuition in a supportive and open learning environment.